tencentyun/intlcloud-documents/yehe_doc/人工智能/文字识别/购买指南/计费概述_intl_en.md

-OCR uses pay-as-you-go pricing.
-You are billed according to the number of API calls.
-The bill will be generated and settled on the first to the third day of the next month.
+OCR is pay-as-you-go service.
+You only need to pay for the API calls you've made.
+The bill will be settled on the first three days of next month.

 ## Pricing

 ### Pay-as-you-go
-By default, all OCR services are billed at pay-as-you-go rates.
+By default, all OCR services are billed on a pay-as-you-go basis.

 <table>
 <tr>